Skip to content

 Family composition includes, in addition to the student himself:

-- parents, legal guardians or actual guardians (in case one of the parents is deceased, it is necessary to show a death certificate),
+• parents, legal or actual guardians (in the case where one of the parents is deceased, it is necessary to show a death certificate; in the case of divorced parents - to show a court judgment),

-- minor or older siblings, as long as none of them is over 26 years old, still studying and dependent on their parents - a birth certificate or certificate from the school is required.
-If it is a person with a disability, it counts as part of the family regardless of age.
+• Minor siblings (up to 18 years of age) or older siblings (up to 26 years of age), if they are still studying and dependent on their parents - a birth certificate or certificate from the school is required.
+If it is a person with a confirmed disability, it counts as part of the family regardless of age.
+Siblings who live separately and support themselves do not count as part of the family.

-If the student plans to provide only his or her income without including parents and siblings, he or she must submit a statement of self-reliance (it is included in the scholarship application) and meet one of the conditions: being at least 26 years old, being married, having a dependent child, coming of age in foster care or having a constant source of income greater than PLN 930.65 (constant, that is, in the previous calendar year and the current year).
+If a student plans to provide only his or her income without including parents and siblings, he or she must submit an affidavit of self-reliance (this is included in the scholarship application) and meet one of the conditions: being at least 26 years old, being married, having a dependent child, coming of age in foster care, or having a permanent source of income greater than PLN 1866.4 (permanent, i.e. in the previous calendar year and the current year).

 2. how to determine income?